 The first factor, which is extremely important no matter what version you employ, is access to reading material.
 “Access means that trade books, magazines, comics, newspaper, and other reading materials were provided directly to the students in a variety of ways instead of requiring students to bring something from home to read.” -page 8.
 To take it a step further, any barriers that might come between students and reading materials must be taken down.
 This includes physical barriers and expectations of time for students to read.
 Once access of materials happens, physical spaces must be set up for students to intuitively choose materials.
 Time must be devoted for everyone to read.

-Also from page 8, “The key to providing access in all of these programs was that the researchers made sure that students were directly provided with a large number of readily available reading materials.
+Also from page 8 of the SSR Handbook, “The key to providing access in all of these programs was that the researchers made sure that students were directly provided with a large number of readily available reading materials.
 The burden did not fall upon the readers to locate their own reading materials outside of school.”
 As we develop reading programs, we need to make decisions that make choosing reading materials and actually reading as easy as possible for students.
 Many students have not had this experience at home.
 It is essential to set them up for success as we help them develop a reading habit.

 Factor two is appeal of reading materials.
 In my experience, this factor can be difficult as appeal can be different for each student.
 On page 9, Pilgreen states “Broadly defined, appeal means that reading materials are sufficiently interesting and provocative enough for students to want to read them.”
 My first instinct was to jump onto the books that I thought might appeal to students in an attempt to sell the books to students.
 What I discovered is that students don’t necessarily want to read things in which I seem interested.
 Therefore, the first facet to offering appeal for students is to have as large of a variety of reading materials as possible.
 Pilgreen adds on page 9, “Self selection is important because it is difficult for readers to develop a sense of ownership and purpose if someone else is telling them what to read.”
 Students have all kinds of different interests.
 If a book connects with one student it is worthy of being in your library.

 Appeal goes beyond types of resources, content and style.
 As I transitioned my program to a Self Directed Reading Program (SDR), the older students perceived some of the materials as kids’ books.
 These students’ attitudes toward reading were sour at times.
 A challenge of a Latin teacher is that there are only some many level appropriate materials available.
 As our library grows, I wonder if those students above would have more enthusiasm toward reading today?
-In any case, this quote from Pilgreen on page 10 hits home for me based on my experience.
+In any case, this quote from Pilgreen on page 10 of the SSR Handbook hits home for me based on my experience.
 “Building on students’ enthusiasm for reading was also a critical part of making books inviting in these studies.”
 We have to do more than simply put a wide variety of books in front of students.
 Once we have access and a variety of materials, we need to continue to foster student’ ownership in reading and enthusiasm for reading.

 Factor three, a conducive environment, overlaps with factor two, appeal.
 Part of the appeal to reading is a appealing place to read.
 When I consider what makes a conducive environment for me when reading at home, my first thoughts are that I cannot replicate that in my classroom space.
 There simply is not enough room.
 But as Pilgreen points out on page 11, “In reviewing the studies, I found that a large percentage of successful programs utilized traditional classroom settings and simply built the element of uninterrupted and silent reading time.”
 A teacher does not have to rearrange a classroom to create a conducive environment.
 Expectation of quiet time and reading during that time must be set.
 This takes a few sessions to train students to the routine, but I’ve found that almost all students will respect the quiet time once it has been set as a routine.
 There is a period of setting the reading example and ignoring certain disruptions.

 Factor four is encouragement.
 I’m constantly reminding myself that many students do not have reading role models in their lives.
 There experience with reading has become a task to be completed for a score.
 They do not know how to engage with an interesting book.
-Pilgreen reminds us on page 12, “There is no assurance that putting students in a conducive environment with a wide range of interesting books will actually stimulate them to read…. but those who have yet to be hooked on books won’t recognize what a satisfying experience they’re being offered.”
+Pilgreen reminds us on page 12 of the SSR Handbook, “There is no assurance that putting students in a conducive environment with a wide range of interesting books will actually stimulate them to read…. but those who have yet to be hooked on books won’t recognize what a satisfying experience they’re being offered.”
 It is important to keep the reminder that a major goal of a reading program is to show students that “reading can open doors for them in ways that no other activity can…” as Pilgreen states on page 12.
 The power of reading begins with students becoming hooked.
 Our reading programs are offering as many opportunities for that to happen as possible.

 Encouragement requires readers a chance to interact with other readers to engage in thoughts about the text.
 Think book club style discussions over assignments to be completed.
 This can happen in smaller groups or in large class groups but should include participation by the instructor to model how to engage with text.
 We shouldn’t assume that students simply know how to interact with texts in these ways.
 Some of the programs that Pilgreen researched (pg.
 13) simply offered students a social chance to discuss books after reading time.
 Encouraging students to make reading a social interaction adds an element that most students will connect with in some way, simply because it is enjoyable to join peers in such activities.